ExhaustiveAnalysisOfWikipediaTopics/TheFirstExhaustiveAnalysisOfEffects/README.md

 [The Abscopal effect](https://en.wikipedia.org/wiki/Abscopal_effect):

-Something I strongly like about this topical overview of Effects is that it extremelly inter-disciplinary.
+Something I strongly like about this topical overview of Effects is that it is extremelly inter-disciplinary.
   * A Metastasis is a pathogenic agent's spread from an initial or primary site to a different or secondary site within the host's body.
   * A malignant Cancer is a group of diseases involving uncontrolled abnormal cell growth with the potential to invade or spread to other parts of the body.[2][8]
 These contrast with benign tumors, which do not spread.
  Eventually, (if no action is taken) malignant cancers becomes metastatic.